 There is a larger, more active user base in China

-The number of people using social networking in China is significantly more than in the US with an estimated 300 million Chinese users.
-This number of users is equivalent to the total populations of France, Germany, Italy, Spain and the UK all combined.
-The figures are staggering.
+The number of people using social networking in China is significantly more than in the US with an estimated 1+ billion of active social media users.

 Chinese consumers are incredibly active and subscribe to several different Chinese networks.

 More time on social networks results in more exposure to content and produces a higher number of interactions.
 In turn, this leads to a social networking landscape that is evolving and changing more quickly.
 It is vital to have your finger on the pulse to react to and capitalize upon new emerging trends.